7 Steps To Launch a Lucrative Career as a Programmer

 It’s probably not news to you that the computer science industry has gotten a lot of attention recently.
-Job demand for developers and other people with technical knowhow is booming, and will only increase in the future as we shift to a more digital world.
+Job demand for developers and other people with technical know-how is booming, and will only increase in the future as we shift to a more digital world.

 What if you’re excited to fill that demand but you’ve started another career path and feel like you missed the boat?
-What if you only discovered you’re curious about a career as a developer after graduating a four-year university with a non-CS degree?
+What if you only discovered you’re curious about a career as a developer after graduating from a four-year university with a non-CS degree?

 So what does a transition to a development career really entail?
-First of all, there’s lots of hype around learning to code, but a career switch is different from just learning coding basics as a supplementary skill, and it’s a big decision — one that takes consideration, determination, and time.
+First of all, there’s lots of hype around learning to code, but a career switch is different from just learning coding basics as a supplementary skill or even learning a bunch of languages, and it’s a big decision — one that takes consideration, determination, and time.

 If your job does not make you happy or fit your financial needs, it’s not too late to switch.
 (We’ve even had a few Flatiron grads in their mid-forties change their careers!)